Weymouth Quay Regeneration Project

 In March 2019 Dorset Council, in partnership with the Weymouth Area Development Trust, were successfully awarded £3.79 million from the Coastal Communities Fund.
 This bid was submitted on behalf of the Weymouth Coastal Community Team.

-This money will help fund the Weymouth Quay Regeneration Project, aiming for completion in March 2021.
-The project presents an ideal opportunity to develop a run-down brownfield site and kick start economic regeneration in Weymouth.
+This money will help fund the Weymouth Quay Regeneration Project, aiming for completion in 2021.
+The project presents an ideal opportunity to develop a run-down brownfield site and kick start economic regeneration by supporting small and medium businesses in Weymouth.

-It will include construction of a Centre of Excellence for business and enterprise for coastal town small-medium enterprises, creating new work spaces, training facilities and providing business support and resources.
-Bringing a disused area of the harbour into full use will also safeguard our fishing, charter and harbourside enterprises to retain talent within Weymouth.
+It will bring a disused area of the harbour into full use will also safeguard our fishing, charter and harbourside enterprises to retain talent within Weymouth.
 It will also provide access to the waterside for local community and visitors to the area.

 What's being proposed for Weymouth Quay

 Weymouth Quay is located on the harbour side edge of the Peninsula, close to the Pavilion Theatre and forms part of the setting of Nothe Fort, which is a Scheduled Monument.
 The Pavilion Theatre, a popular destination in the town, will be unchanged by the development but surrounded by improved pedestrianised walkways that will hug the waterside and link the award winning beach with the harbour.

 New public spaces and improved landscaping for both residents and tourists will help increase visitor numbers which, in turn, will benefit local businesses and safeguard and create more jobs.